emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 	- Using :c:func:`emscripten_run_script`.
 	- Using :c:type:`EM_ASM` (faster).
-	- Implement a C API in JavaScript.
+	- Using a C API implemented in JavaScript.
 	- As function pointers from **C**.

 - Call compiled **C++** classes from JavaScript using bindings created with: